0 of 30 Questions completed

 A young man is identified as having haematuria (>50,000 red blood cells/mL).
 This is associated with a trace of protein on urine dipstick testing on several occasions.
 His blood pressure is 110/70 mmHg and no abnormalities are detected on physical examination.

-His serum biochemistry results are:
+His serum biochemistry results are as follow:

 Persistent reduction of serum complement component 3 (C3) is most strongly associated with which one of the following forms of glomerulonephritis?

 A 56-year-old woman presents with generalised swelling including legs, hands and face and no other relevant history.
 She has had a normal examination two years prior.
 Apart from oedema, the only abnormality on current examination is a blood pressure of 170/105 mmHg.
-Urinalysis shows protein ++++, blood ++, dysmorphic red cells, red cell casts and granular casts.

-A 12-year-old girl presents to the emergency department with swollen eyes and ankles for one week.
+A 16-year-old girl presents to the emergency department with swollen eyes and ankles for one week.
 She has been lethargic and complained of back and right flank pain for approximately 10 days.
 Examination reveals a well grown adolescent with blood pressure 120/84 mmHg.
 She has pitting oedema up to her thighs and her liver is palpable 2 cm below the right costal margin and is tender.
 Urine microscopy shows 400 red cells, red and white cell casts and 4+ protein.

 Blood tests show: